Filters

 Summer's Hottest Colours for Chikankari Kurtis

-The hottest colour for Chikankari kurtis this summer is serene shades of blue.
-Powder blue Chikankari Kurta with all-over white jaali embroidery makes for an effortlessly smart daytime look.
-The soft pastel colour with sparsely placed intricate needlework lets breezy air through, making it relaxing summer office wear.
+The top color this summer for embroidered kurtis is calm shades of blue.
+A powder blue kurta with delicate white jaali embroidery all over creates an effortlessly stylish look for daytime.
+The soft pastel shade combined with light, intricate needlework lets air flow freely, making it perfect for comfortable summer office wear.

 2. Vibrant Yellow Chikankari Kurta